ziap/toms-retrieval/readme.md

 [Example
 dataset](https://docs.google.com/spreadsheets/d/1nnfmpsIB2Cm0jatlN10WjwwZvEIvQxctf8_8YKQfXi4/edit#gid=0)
-used in HCMC AI-Challenge 2023.
+used in the elimination round of HCMC AI-Challenge 2023.

 The retrieval engine needs a dataset in the following format